Vnet-as/pg_bawler/docs/dev.rst

 .. note:: Make sure that you are using python 3.5+

+.. note:: For running tests persmissions for using docker are required.

 Create virtualenv for example with `venv <https://docs.python.org/3/library/venv.html>`_.

 .. code-block:: bash